Carried Away: Bags Unpacked

 Chief among our rare-book holdings are publications relating to early voyaging and travel, particularly in the Pacific.
 We also have a large and important collection of Pacific-language works, among them one of Alexander Shaw’s rare and prized ‘Tapa Cloth’ books, and the only known extant copy of Thomas Kendall’s A korao no New Zealand; or, the New Zealander's first book, published at Sydney in 1815.

 The latter has recently been added to the UNESCO Memory of the World cultural-heritage register, which also recognises as internationally important the papers of Sir Edmund Hillary, one of the many prominent New Zealanders whose diaries, letters, photographs, notebooks, and other objects are held in the Museum’s collections.

 As well as acting as a survey of photographic techniques, the pictorial collection also contains the works of Robin Morrison and the Warkworth-based Tudor Collins.
 Archives of commercial operations such as the Auckland Star and Sparrow Industrial Pictures are also represented.

 At left: Title page of A parallel of the ancient architecture with the modern, by Roland Fréart (sieur de Chambray) et al. Translated and edited by John Evelyn.
 London: printed by T.W.
 MDCCXXXIII .
 NA210 FRE.

-The Library facilitates the publication of the Museum’s academic periodicals, the annual Records and occasional Bulletins, and has since 1930 received on exchange publications issued by a large number of overseas institutions.
+The Research Library facilitates the publication of the Museum’s academic periodicals, the annual Records and occasional Bulletins, and has since 1930 received on exchange publications issued by a large number of overseas institutions.

 We also participate in the National Library of New Zealand’s Interloan scheme, and, although we do not lend books to the general public, we have strong connections with public libraries and other institutions in Auckland and around the country.